This is #17 installment of “The Least You Should Know 50 Series” and it’s about simple Sad IRONS, or some people just call them FLAT IRONS.

 this Covid-19 mask is not to protect me, its to protect … YOU

-Your question would be, “are these 70 year old or better sad irons collectables?”
-“I guess they are, and especially when mated with their counter part, the Trivets.
+Your question would be, “are this 70-year-old or better sad irons collectibles?”
+“I guess they are, and especially when mated with their counterpart, the Trivets.
 (LINK)

 NOW for you people that are asking yourself, what is this Canadian talking about?

 Here is A Little History on Sad irons.

 Many years ago Archaeologists in China unearthed remnants of what they believe was a sort of iron or stone apparatus that they pressed their clothes with.
 This ironing system dates back to the Middle Ages.
 “Sadly” the SAD IRON wasn’t introduced to the rest of the known world until around the 12th century.

 It was a godsend for some and a heavy, hot, hard job for others.

 Sad irons were used in every household just to (LINK) “IRON YOUR CLOTHES”.
 That was their sole purpose.
 These heavy useful chunks of cast iron were placed on a wood stove or even on an open fire to get heated.

 (They make for an interesting doorstop).

 When the iron reached the proper temperature, they were used to iron out your wrinkled clothing after washing.
 Sitting on a wood-stove over a short period of time, the handles got so hot you had to wrap the cloth around the handle just to hold on to the iron.